tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 </blockquote>
 <strong>n_features: int or None, optional (default=None)</strong>
 <blockquote>
-Number of newly generated features to add to the dataset (if `strategy='genetic'`, no more than 1% of the population).
+Number of newly generated features to add to the dataset (if strategy='genetic', no more than 1% of the population).
 If None, select all created.
 </blockquote>
 <strong>generations: int, optional (default=20)</strong>
 <blockquote>
 Number of generations to evolve.
-Only if `strategy='genetic'`.
+Only if strategy='genetic'.
 </blockquote>
 <strong>population: int, optional (default=500)</strong>
 <blockquote>
 Number of programs in each generation.
-Only if `strategy='genetic'`.
+Only if strategy='genetic'.
 </blockquote>
 <strong>operators: str, sequence or None, optional (default=None)</strong>
 <blockquote>